zalenix/portaldocs/portal-sdk/generated/portalfx-office-hours.md

 - *How to book time*: Send a meeting request with the following
     - TO: sewatson;
     - Subject: YOUR_EXTENSION_NAME: Azure performance office hours
-    - Location: Conf Room 41/24 (It is already reserved)
+    - Location: Conf Room 40/Puffin - outside inbetween 40 and 41 (It is already reserved)

 <a name="office-hours-user-experience-consistency"></a>